 Although ‘retail therapy’ is widely dismissed as ‘ineffective, wasteful, and a “dark side” of consumer behavior’ (Kasser and Sheldon, 2000 in Rick el al 2014: 37), this personal reflection attests to the potential ‘psychological benefits’ (Rick et al. 2014: 373) of fashion consumption, which became an exploratory, experimental, anticipatory and material practice that offered a pleasurable counterpoint to bleak reality.
 I interpret this as ‘gift-giving’, a hedonic strategy of reassurance associated with ‘identity-affirmation’ (Koles et al. 2018: 114) that was experienced and expressed as embodied practice on sensory, emotional and cognitive levels.
 I conceptualise gift-giving as a form of ‘compensatory consumption’, defined by Mandel et al as the ‘consumption…motivated by a desire to offset or reduce a self-discrepancy’ (2016: 134), a position defined by Higgins as ‘an incongruity between how one currently perceives oneself and how one desires to view oneself’ (1987 in Mandel et al. 2016; 134).

 Boddice and Smith’s nascent ‘history of experience’ (2020) incorporates studies of the senses and of emotions, two discrete fields, to allow an exploration of experience that allows us ‘to capture the lived, meaningful reality of historical actors (2020: 16-17).
-While clearly impacted by shared socio-cultural circumstances, the singularity of experience should be emphasised; each lockdown story recounts specifics of perception, emotional response and its unique content. s Hsu explains, the senses mediate with material culture, and ‘[S]ensory experiences are produced, enacted and perceived in combination with each other, intertwined with emotion, meaning and memory’ (2008:440).
+While clearly impacted by shared socio-cultural circumstances, the singularity of experience should be emphasised; each lockdown story recounts specifics of perception, emotional response and its unique content.

+Returning to the solace of materiality, as Hsu explains, the senses mediate with material culture, and ‘[S]ensory experiences are produced, enacted and perceived in combination with each other, intertwined with emotion, meaning and memory’ (2008:440).
 This resonates on a personal level, as does the proposition by Bull et al that the senses ‘mediate the relationship between self and society, mind and body, idea and object’(2006:5), highlighting an embodied engagement, which both drives and is driven by emotions that stimulate complex cognitive responses.

 Within the setting of lockdown, clothing consumption offered me solitary pleasure, with both exteroceptive and interoceptive senses activated: proprioception, an awareness of muscle movement, and the kinaesthetic awareness of the dressed body in motion, merged with haptic and visual engagement.
 The gratification drawn from this intersensorial engagement was heightened by that blending and also what Pink refers to as the ‘sensory imagination’(45: 2015), which she proposes as ‘the fuel for action’ (Appadurai 1996: 7 in Pink 2015: 45).
 Through my engagement with the materials of fashion, suitable occasions and potential combinations of dress were created within my imagination, and through this experience I plotted a sartorial path to a more optimistic horizon.